djouher-al/Portfolio/README.md

 - Currently spearheading the transition of SaharaFlavours' website from Squarespace to WordPress, leveraging advanced functionalities and customization options to meet evolving business requirements and scale their online presence effectively.

 - Collaborated closely with stakeholders to understand business objectives, gather requirements, and provide tailored solutions, fostering a strong client relationship and delivering results that align with SaharaFlavours' strategic goals.

-- Received positive feedback from SaharaFlavours' management for the successful execution of the website customization project, demonstrating professionalism, technical expertise, and a commitment to delivering exceptional outcomes.

 **Software Programmer Intern @ Saint-Gobain (BP Canada)- (_May- August 2023_)**